canonical/notebook-operators/image-definitions/README.md

 There were modification done to `Makefile`, `Dockerfile`, and `requirements.*` files to ensure bulding only required images.

-Version of Kubeflow is retrieved and stored in `./kubeflow/version.txt` when repository is setup.
+When repository is setup a version of Kubeflow is retrieved and stored in `./kubeflow/version.txt` and a current commit is stored in `./kubeflow-patch-commit.txt`.
+The latter file is used in tagging images with specific commit ID.
+In addition, it can be used to the exact version of the tree the patch was created with.

 ## Usage